alchemy-fr/PHP-XPDF/docs/source/index.rst

     <?php
     require 'vendor/autoload.php';

 This is a very short intro to composer.
-If you ever experience an issue or want to know more about composer, you will find help on their  website `http://getcomposer.org/ <http://getcomposer.org/>`_.
+If you ever experience an issue or want to know more about composer, you will find help on its dedicated website `http://getcomposer.org/ <http://getcomposer.org/>`_.

 PDF2Text